 - The Insurance company begins the credentialing process, obtains the necessary contracts.
 The provider then becomes effective and in the network.

-Here is a comprehensive checklist of everything you need to bring to qualify for credentialing:
+Comprehensive checklist of everything you need to bring to qualify for credentialing:

 |Documentation for Proof of:||MD/ DO||NP/ PA|